GaganBehrh/Quiz-Project/README.md

 - Code Institute Slack Community for some helps and idea
 - Code Institute Mentor meetings and support
 - Code Institute tutor support
-- Am I Responsive for a responsive image in README
-- .......
 - The picture was taken from this resource (https://unsplash.com/photos/dBtWLliLt5k)

 ## Testing